portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.6_en.md

 ### 2.2 Installing PortSIP PBX on Linux

 PortSIP PBX Linux edition is migrated to docker environment, which does not support RPM and Deb installer.

+**The OS required:**

+- CentOS: 7.9
+- Ubuntu: 18.04, 20.04
+- Debian: 10.x
+- Only supports 64bit OS

+#### Important

+From v12.6.1, the PortSIP PBX requires running with the above Linux OS versions.
+If there already installed the PortSIP PBX which less than v12.6.1, and wish to upgrade to v12.6.1 or a later version, must upgrade the Linux OS to the above version before upgrade the PortSIP PBX.